Wabar craters

 The Wabar craters are impact craters located in Saudi Arabia first brought to the attention of Western scholars by British Arabist, explorer, writer and Colonial Office intelligence officer St John Philby, who discovered them while searching for the legendary city of Ubar in Arabia's Rub' al Khali ("Empty Quarter") in 1932.

 The expeditions

 1932 Philby

 The vast desert wasteland of southern Saudi Arabia known as the Empty Quarter, or Rub' al Khali in Arabic, is one of the most desolate places on Earth.
-In 1932, Harry St John "Jack" Philby was hunting for a city named Ubar, that the Quran describes being destroyed by God for defying the Prophet Hud.
+In 1932, Harry St John "Jack" Philby was hunting for a city named Ubar, that the Quran describes as having been destroyed by God for defying the Prophet Hud.
 Philby transliterated the name of the city as Wabar.